 Background and activities

-Vice Dean for Education and Innovation at the Faculty of Natural Sciences with the following main areas:
+Vice Dean Innovation at the Faculty of Natural Sciences

 - Innovation and co-operation with industry (including co-ordinating the Faculty´s Forum for Industrial Co-operation Samarbeidsforum)

 - Student recruitment

 A significant part of my scientific activity is heavily motivated by a wish for better utilisation of our global food resources.
 Marine lipids have been a read thread in my professional career.
 My main technological expertise is food science with a deeper understanding of technologies such as refinement and purification of oils, enzymatic processing of oils and proteins, emulsification, fish processing and lipid oxidation.
 I hold a PhD in biotechnology (NTNU) of omega-3 fatty acids.

-My years of industry experience together with academia and research institute has given me a holistic overview of challenges and possibilities within the area food and health.
-Working cross-sectional with particularly cardioprotective (in industry) has increased my knowledge in consumers insight, innovation processes and marketing.
-I have also positive experiences with applying the innovation process used in the food industry is also sucessfully applied for student recruitment in academia.
+My years of industry experience together with academia and research institute sector has given me a holistic overview of challenges and possibilities within the area food and health.
+Working cross-sectional with particularly cardioprotective food products in industry has increased my knowledge of consumers insight, innovation processes and marketing.
+I have also positive experiences with applying the innovation process used in the food industry for student recruitment in academia.
 A goal in both my teaching and scientific activities is the creating of meeting points between students and industry.

-I am currently vice-president of the Management Board of the European Food Forum, member of the scientific advisory board for JPI A healthy diet for a healthy life and board member in innovative companies and a national profession board.
+I am currently vice-president of the Management Board of the European Food Forum, member of the Scientific Advisory Board for JPI A healthy diet for a healthy life and board member in innovative companies and a national profession board.

-- TMMT5001 Framework in the food industry (new subject in a new master program)
+- TMMT5001 Framework in the food industry (master program)

 - TMMT4004 Applied microbiology and biotechnology (teaching applied biotechnology/enzymes and rest raw materials)

-- Supervising student thesises at all levels and supervising students in work practises
+- Supervising student thesises at all levels and supervising students on internship in the food sector.